We can create a food system that is better for nature, and climate.

 The current food industry is one of the biggest drivers of biodiversity loss and accounts for a third of global greenhouse gas emissions.

-By rethinking the ingredients they use and how their products are made, food brands and supermarkets have the power to make nature-positive food the norm.
-They can provide choices that are better for customers, better for farmers, and better for the climate.
+By rethinking the ingredients they use and how they’re produced, food brands and supermarkets have the power to design food that is better for people, nature, and climate.

 What is the Big Food Redesign Challenge?